turbot/steampipe-plugin-azure/docs/tables/azure_alert_management.md

 - This table offers access to alert management details for the past 30 days.
 If no value is specified in the query parameter (`time_range`) within the WHERE clause, the default value will be set to `1d`(One Day).
 - For improved performance, it is advised that you use the optional qual to limit the result set.
 - This table supports optional quals.
-Queries with optional quals are optimised to use Alert Management filters.
+Queries with optional quals are optimized to use Alert Management filters.
 Optional quals are supported for the following columns:

   - `target_resource`: Filter by the target resource (full ARM ID).
 The default value selects all resources.
   - `target_resource_type`: Filter by target resource type.
 The default value selects all resource types.